 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are rated as the top filtration product by Comfortech Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can get rid of up to 98% of pollutants in your indoor air.
-These are the types of filters commonly used in hospitals to kill germs and keep everyone healthy, but Comfortech Service Experts supplies them for home air filters.
-If there are any dangerous respirational health ailments for anyone in the home, the experts suggest the purchase of a whole-home HEPA air filtration system.
+HEPA filters are rated as the ultimate filtration product by Comfortech Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters can get rid of up to 98% of pollutants in your home’s air.
+These are the types of filters usually used in hospitals to kill germs and keep everyone healthy, but Comfortech Service Experts offers them for home air filters.
+If there are any dangerous respirational health issues for anyone in the home, the experts suggest the purchase of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

 These bad boys remove 85% of air pollutants in your home.
-Not only will high-efficiency home air filters assist with alleviating allergy symptoms, they also help your heating and air conditioning systems function more efficiently, ultimately cutting down on energy costs which could save you money on energy bills year after year.
+Not only will high-efficiency home air filters assist with alleviating allergy symptoms, they also help your HVAC systems function more efficiently, ultimately cutting down on energy costs which could save you money on energy bills year after year.

 Standard Pleated Media Home Air Filters